It's a group of peer job seekers – typically 4 to 6 – who agree to form a mutual support group to help each other find good jobs they love.

 or

-You can sign-up for our free matching service (we have launched more than 1,000!) that will connect you to peer job seekers (and provide free training and support).
+You can sign-up for our free matching service (we have launched thousands - check the homepage for the latest count) that will connect you to peer job seekers and provide free training and support.

 Whether you set up your own, or join one of yours, you are making a significant commitment.